 Another 36 words (3 lines of text) are included under the topic Early Parpalhol Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Parpalhol family to the New World and Oceana
+Migration of the Parpalhol family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Parpalhol or a variant listed above: Percy Pamphillion, and Edgar Pamphillion, who came to Canada sometime between 1884 and 1938 as "Home Children" orphans.